Epholys/Impetus-Spheroid/README.md

 ### TODO

 * Gameplay
+  * Tutorial
+  	* Make a full-fledged tutorial for begginers at the first game
+  * Balancing
+  	* Cheaper bonuses
+	* Faster auto-fire
   * Add some indications (objective, points, money, etc)
 	* Replace the grey cross-hair by something more visible(?)
 	* More explicit Events: Icons, Other Graphic Effects...